ministryofjustice/moj-frontend/docs/components/multi-select.md

 eleventyNavigation:
   key: Multi select
   parent: Components
-  excerpt: "Use the multi select component to let users select multiple items in a list."
+  excerpt: 'Use the multi select component to let users select multiple items in a list.'
 ---

 {% example "/examples/multi-select", 650 %}